BlazeForge70/poincare-math-solver/README.md

 * `sudo apt update`
 * `sudo apt install g++`

+The file should be packaged in the.deb format.
+Just do this.
+* `dpkg-deb --build poincare`

+**You must have dpkg-dev installed in Debian and Ubuntu-based distributions to build the package. **

 ## FOR ANDROID USERS.
 Poincaré doesn't have a user interface; it's just for console use.
 You must install third-party apps like **Termux** (recommended download for **F-Droid**; the Play Store app version is obsolete).